jeremiahe00/MultiFunction-program/README.md

 ## Getting Started

-Run program on MVS and either grab ".txt" files provided in this GIT project, or create your own.
+Run program on MVS and either grab ".txt" files provided in this GIT repository, or create your own.

 ## Future Work

 If you wish to push requests to add on to this program, or advanced modifications, feel free to do so.
-I will be working on other projects but may come back to this project to modify it and make it much more efficient.
+I will be working on other repositories but may come back to this one to modify it and make it much more efficient.

 ## Contact